-Expulsion or Removal to a DAEP for Disciplinary Action That Will Remove a Student With Disabilities From His or Her Educational Placement for More Than 10 Consecutive School Days or Change the Student's Educational Placement violation of this Code, a student may not be placed in an interim alternative educational setting or DAEP beyond 10 days, unless an ARD/IEP Committee determines that it is appropriate and that it can provide a FAPE while the student is placed in the alternative setting.
+Expulsion or Removal to a DAEP for Disciplinary Action That Will Remove a Student With Disabilities From His or Her Educational Placement for More Than 10 Consecutive School Days or Change the Student's Educational Placement

+Students with disabilities may be disciplined in the same manner as nondisabled students subject to the requirement to continue to provide a free and appropriate public education (FAPE) and subject to the requirement to conduct a manifestation determination review if the student will be removed for more than 10 school days during the year.
+When imposing discipline for a violation of this Code, a student may not be placed in an interim alternative educational setting or DAEP beyond 10 days, unless an ARD/IEP Committee determines that it is appropriate and that it can provide a FAPE while the student is placed in the alternative setting.
 Additionally, HISD may not place a disabled student in a DAEP unless he or she has engaged in conduct for which placement in a DAEP is permitted or required as a consequence for violation of this Code.